Selvam-T/POS/Project/README.md

 - Invalid product codes show warning in status bar for 10 seconds
 - Missing database loads with error message (check console output)

+### Right-side Menu

+The compact icon-only menu lives on the right side and contains seven buttons:

+- Admin, Reports, Vegetable, Product, Greeting, Device, Logout
+- Buttons show their label on hover via tooltips.
+- Clicking any button currently opens a modal with a placeholder message and dims the background.
+- Buttons are square (64x64) with gray borders and large icons; menu width is constrained to stay narrow.

 ## Configuration